juicedata/juicefs/docs/en/reference/how_to_set_up_object_storage.md

 Bunny Storage offers a non-S3 compatible object storage with multiple performance tiers and many storage regions.
 It uses [it uses a custom API](https://docs.bunny.net/reference/storage-api).

+This is not included by default, please build it with tag `bunny`

 #### Usage

 Create a Storage Zone and use the Zone Name with the Hostname of the Location seperated by a dot as Bucket name and the `Write Password` as Secret Key.